bitPogo/kmock/docs/src/index.md

 You want to help or share a proposal?
 You have a specific problem?
 Read the following:

-* [Code of conduct](development/code-of-conduct.md) for details on our code of conduct.
+* [Code of Conduct](https://github.com/bitPogo/kmock/tree/main/docs/src/development/code-of-conduct.md) for details on our code of conduct.
-* [ contributing guide](development/releasing.md) for details about how to report bugs and propose features.
+* [Contributing Guide](https://github.com/bitPogo/kmock/tree/main/docs/src/development/releasing.md) for details about how to report bugs and propose features.

 ## Releasing

-Please take a look [here](development/releasing.md)
+Please take a look [here](https://github.com/bitPogo/kmock/tree/main/docs/src/development/releasing.md)

 ## Copyright and License

 Copyright (c) 2022 Matthias Geisler / All rights reserved.

-Please refer to the [License](license.md) for further details.
+Please refer to the [License](https://github.com/bitPogo/kmock/tree/main/docs/src/license.md) for further details.